FOREST MANAGEMENT

 Monitoring

-In 2022, we conducted 157 documentary and field audits, involving 35 suppliers (tier 1) and subcontractors (tier 2).
-As a result of these audits, 1 subcontractor was excluded due to deviations related to labor documentation, use of personal protective equipment, and local impacts on conservation areas (without characterizing the conversion of natural ecosystems).
-In collaboration with our supplier, we implemented segregation measures to ensure that there was no mixing of wood from this supplier with the material acquired by Dexco.
+In 2023, we conducted 142 documentary and field audits, involving 32 suppliers (tier 1) and subcontractors (tier 2).
+As a result of these audits, 1 subcontractor was excluded due to issues related to labor documentation and occupational health and safety.
+We have suspended the purchase of wood from this supplier for a period of 6 months.

 Forest Management Plan